class

 The name can be anything or nil for an anonymous double.

-The values must be a NamedTuple
+The values must be a NamedTuple.

 The null_object flag controls the behavior for when an undefined method is called.

-True is to return self (null object behavior) and false is to raise an UnexpectedMessage
+True is to return self (null object behavior) and false is to raise an UnexpectedMessage error.

 Creates a new lazy double with initial stubs.